 Our customers have no obligation to renew their agreements for our services after the expiration of their existing terms, which are typically 12 to 24 months.
-Some may elect not to renew and others may renew at lower prices, lower committed traffic levels or for shorter contract lengths.
-We cannot accurately predict renewal rates.
-Our renewal rates may decline or fluctuate as a result of a number of factors, including customer dissatisfaction with our service, customers' ability to continue their operations and spending levels and deteriorating general economic conditions.
+We cannot predict our renewal rates.
+Some may elect not to renew and others may renew at lower prices, lower committed traffic levels, or for shorter contract lengths.
+Historically, a significant percentage of our renewals, particularly with larger customers, have involved unit price declines as competition has increased and the market for certain parts of our business has matured.
+If that trend continues in the future, we will need to sell more services or attract new customers to increase our revenues and improve or maintain profitability.
+Our renewal rates may decline as a result of a number of factors, including competitive pressures, customer dissatisfaction with our service, customers' inability to continue their operations and spending levels, the impact of dual vendor policies, customers implementing or increasing their use of in-house technology solutions and general economic conditions.
 It is key to our profitability that we offset lost committed recurring revenue due to customer cancellations, terminations, price reductions or other less favorable terms by adding new customers and increasing the number of services, features and functionalities that our existing customers purchase.
 If we are unable to do so, our revenue will decline and our business will suffer.

-We may be unable to develop robust strategic relationships with third parties; such failure could significantly limit our long-term growth.
+We may be unable to develop robust strategic relationships with third parties that expand our distribution channels and increase revenues; such failure could significantly limit our long-term growth.

-Our future success will likely require us to maintain and increase the number and depth of our relationships with resellers, systems integrators and other strategic partners.
-The need to develop such relationship can be particularly acute in areas outside of the United States.
+Our future success will likely require us to maintain and increase the number and depth of our relationships with resellers, systems integrators and other strategic partners and to leverage those relationships to expand our distribution channels and increase revenues.
+The need to develop such relationships can be particularly acute in areas outside of the United States.
 We have not always been successful at developing these relationships due to the complexity of our services, our historical reliance on an internal sales force, a past lack of strategic focus on such arrangements and other factors.
 Recruiting and retaining qualified channel partners and training them in the use of our technology and services requires significant time and resources.
-In order to develop and expand our distribution channel, we must continue to expand and improve our processes and procedures that support our channel, including our investment in systems and training, and those processes and procedures may become increasingly complex and difficult to manage.
+In order to develop and expand our distribution channel, we must continue to expand and improve our portfolio of solutions as well as the systems, processes and procedures that support our channel.
+Those systems, processes and procedures may become increasingly complex and difficult to manage.
 The time and expense required for sales and marketing organizations of our channel partners to become familiar with our offerings, including our new services developments, may make it more difficult to introduce those products to enterprises.
-Our failure to maintain and increase the number of relationships with channel partners could significantly impede our revenue growth prospects in the short and long term.
+Our failure to maintain and increase the number of relationships with channel partners -- and any inability to successfully execute on the partnerships we initiate -- could significantly impede our revenue growth prospects in the short and long term.

-Our failure to manage expected growth, diversification and changes to our business could harm us.
+If we fail to manage effectively our operations, expected growth, diversification and changes to our business could harm us.